-Lessee shall assume all responsibility for compliance with applicable environmental laws relating to its use of the Owner's Yard, including the Premises.
-In particular, but without limitation, Lessee shall not generate (except in the normal course of its business and in strict compliance with all requirements of applicable federal and state law), or store, dispose of, or release, so as to affect the Premises, any hazardous wastes, substances, pollutants, or materials as defined under applicable federal or state law.
-Lessee shall protect, indemnify, defend, and hold harmless Owner from and against, any and all liabilities, claims, losses, damages, costs, or expenses, including reasonable attorneys' fees, which arise from pollution of or contamination to the Premises caused by or relating to use of the Owner's Yard, including the Premises, by Lessee or its contractors, subcontractors, contractors' employees, subcontractors' employees, agents, representatives, or invitees.
+9.5 Lessee shall assume all responsibility for compliance with applicable environmental laws relating to its use of the Premises ,.
+In particular, but without limitation, Lessee shall not generate (except in the normal course of its business and in strict compliance with all requirements of applicable federal and state law), or handle, store, dispose of, or release, in or on the the Premises, any solid or hazardous wastes, or hazardous substances, pollutants, or materials as defined under applicable federal or state law.
+Lessee shall protect, indemnify, defend, and hold harmless LESSOR from and against, any and all liabilities, claims, losses, damages, costs, or expenses, including reasonable expert witness’ and attorneys' fees, which arise from pollution of or contamination to the Premises and/or Yard, , by Lessee or its contractors, subcontractors, contractors' employees, subcontractors' employees, agents, representatives, or invitees.

-The obligations set forth above in this Section 9 shall survive the termination of this Lease or expiration of the Initial Term, any Renewal Term, or the Removal Period.
+The obligations set forth above in this Section 9 shall survive the termination of this Lease or expiration of the Initial Term, or any Renewal Term .

 10. Limitation of Liability.
 Neither Party SHALL be liable TO THE OTHER for